-And though Florida officially is perplexed about marijuana, it has enacted tough DUI laws that prohibit a person from driving while impaired by any controlled substance to the extent that the driver's "normal faculties" are impaired.
+And though Florida might officially be perplexed about marijuana prohibition, it has enacted tough DUI laws that prohibit a person from driving while impaired by any controlled substance to the extent that the driver's "normal faculties" are impaired.

 Evidence of marijuana use is detectable in a person's body for many days, or sometimes weeks, after marijuana is ingested.
 Although the physiological and psychological effects of marijuana use dissipate rapidly, usually within hours, the evidence of marijuana use may be detectable for many days or weeks — sometimes up to a month or more — because marijuana's high absorption rate translates into a slow exodus from the human body.